purvalpatel/kubernetes-sample/introduction/README.md

 #### 1.Control plane
 cordinates the cluster ( responsible for managing cluster)

-- Cloud-Controller-manager & Cloud provider API : The Cloud Provider API provides hooks for Kubernetes to request resources from the cloud, such as: Nodes, Loadbalanceres, Volumes, Route & networking.
+- Cloud-Controller-manager & Cloud provider API:
+          The Cloud Provider API provides hooks for Kubernetes to request resources from the cloud, such as: Nodes, Loadbalanceres, Volumes, Route & networking.
+- etcd:
-- etcd    :  Key-value database
+          Key-value database
+- Kube-api-server:
-- Kube-api-server    : Frontend for kubernetes control plane
+          Frontend for kubernetes control plane
+- Kube-Scheduler:
-- Kube-Scheduler    : Schedule pod on node.
+          Schedule pod on node.
+- Kube-controller-manager  :<br>
-- Kube-controller-manager  : Runs controller process. there are three different types of controllers. </br>
+          Runs controller process. there are three different types of controllers. </br>
           - Node controller: Responsible for noticing and responding when nodes go down. </br>
           - Job controller: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion. </br>
           - EndpointSlice controller: Populates EndpointSlice objects (to provide a link between Services and Pods). </br>
           - ServiceAccount controller: Create default ServiceAccounts for new namespaces. </br>

 #### 2.Nodes
 workers that run the application	(VM or physical machine )